 In assessing whether a property is fit or not, what matters is whether it is ‘reasonably suitable for occupation in that condition’ with regard to the original nine protections and the Housing Act (2004) hazards.

 The Housing Health and Safety Rating System breaks the Housing Act (2004) hazards down into categories of seriousness.
-(Still with us?)
-Previously, higher-categories hazards have warranted more urgent repairs and extreme penalties.
+In the past, higher-categories hazards have warranted more urgent repairs and extreme penalties.

 But under the new rules, whether the hazards are what is termed ‘Category 1’ or ‘Category 2’ is not thought to matter.
 All that matters is whether the property is reasonably fit by reference to all hazards and the original 9 considerations.